alicia-lyu/external-sort/README.md

 #### Beyond one merge step: [`SortedRecordRenderer * ExternalSorter::gracefulMerge (vector<string>& runNames, int basePass, int rendererNum)`](./ExternalSorter.cpp)

-When the runs can barely fit into one pass (`allMemoryNeeded <= MEMORY_SIZE * GRACEFUL_DEGRADATION_THRESHOLD`), instead of merging them in two pass, we gracefully degrade the merging.
+When the runs can barely fit into n pass (`allMemoryNeeded <= MEMORY_SIZE * GRACEFUL_DEGRADATION_THRESHOLD`), instead of merging them in n+1 pass, we gracefully degrade the merging.
 We merge some of the runs in an `ExternalRenderer` and spill the result to storage devices by calling `string SortedRecordRenderer::run()` which returns the file name.
 Then, we merge the rest of the runs with the spilled run in another `ExternalRenderer`.

 The gracefulMerge algorithm is expressed as an optimization problem: